 - 1. A list of partners, directors, officers, governors, and members of the board of directors and any standing committees of the board, or persons performing similar functions, who presently hold or have held their offices or positions during the previous year, indicating the following for each: - 1.
 Name. - 2.
 Principal business or occupation and title. - 3.
-Dates of commencement and expiry of present term of office or position. - 4.
-Type of business in which each is primarily engaged and current employer. - 5. [repealed]Type of business in which each was primarily engaged in the preceding five years, if different from that set out in item 4. - 6.
+Dates of commencement and expiry of present term of office or position.

+- 5. Type of business in which each was primarily engaged in the preceding five years, if different from that set out in item 4.[repealed] - 6.
 Whether the person is considered to be an independent director. - 2.
 A list of the committees of the board, including their mandates and the Board mandate.